 “Horror renters” are a very small issue, about 0.6% of the population, that, fortunately, we deal with through the courts.
 Horror rental houses, on the other hand, is a huge issue – 44% of our rental homes.
 Our current system, with its lack of quality standards, and with its disincentives to tenants for taking issues of quality to the court, is not working.

 I think it’s safe to assume the quality of owned houses here is overall higher than the quality of rented houses.
-Maybe it used to be okay to do your time in mouldy rentals before buying your own place (doing it up if need be).
+(Here are some sad stats about the condition of rentals vs owned properties in NZ.)
+Maybe it used to be okay to do your time in mouldy rentals before buying your own place, doing it up if need be.
 But as home ownership slides further out of reach for our generation, we need habitable rental housing to fill the gap.

 Because, to borrow a phrase from this Medium piece: